 Increased relaxation levels and Less Stress

-Sports massage helps DOMS prevention.
+Sports massage helps prevent DOMS.

 You may have noticed that psychological effects were mentioned, too.
 Well, athleticism doesn’t depend on physical performance; you must be tactical and focused.
 To complete something like a race or bike ride to your full potential, you need to be stress-free, relaxed, and happy.
 Massage helps with all of those things!